 Film: Gladiator (2000)

 What Hollywood Did: Portrayed Commodus as a father-killing super-creep.

 Why It's Wrong: While Commodus was a terrible emperor who succumbed to insanity by the end of his reign, he never killed his dad.
 In fact, he served as joint emperor with his father, Marcus Aurelius, for three years as a teen leading up to Aurelius's death.
 While people have been criticizing the reign of Commodus for thousands of years, and Joaquin Phoenix's performance is nightmare-worthy, Commodus never actually Macbeth-ed his father.

 What Hollywood Did: Jerry Springer-ed it up.

 Why It's Wrong: Not only did William Wallace and Isabella of France never meet in real life, but the film reduced a pretty historically cunning and intelligent royal lady to a romantic object.
-During the historical events Mel Gibson's Braveheart was inspired by, Isabella was a child living happily in France.
-She didn't even get married for the first time until long after her fake movie side piece was dead.
-She definitely never cheated on her husband and had a baby by William Wallace. see more on Isabella of France
+During the historical events Mel Gibson's Braveheart was inspired by, Isabella was around 3 years old and living happily in France.
+Furthermore, Wallace was executed before Isabella ever married, so she definitely never cheated on her husband and had a baby with the Scottish hero.

 Film: Pocahontas (1995)

-What Hollywood Did: Portrayed her as a fully grown model-looking woman that was in love with the also super-hot John Smith.
+What Hollywood Did: Portrayed Pocahontus as a fully grown woman in love with John Smith.

-Why It's Wrong: John Smith was almost thirty when he met Pocahontas IRL, and Pocahontas was only ten, meaning that if there was any "wind painting epic romance" going down it would not exactly be Disney film material.
-In real life, teenage Pocahontas was kidnapped by the English and forced to marry John Rolfe, who kept her as a curiosity in his house in Middlesex until she died of tuberculosis in her early twenties. see more on Pocahontas
+Why It's Wrong: John Smith was almost 30 when he met Pocahontas, who was only 10, meaning that if there was any wind-painting epic romance going down, it would not exactly be Disney film material.
+In reality, teenage Pocahontas was kidnapped by the English and forced to marry John Rolfe, who kept her as a curiosity in his house in Middlesex until she died of tuberculosis in her early 30s.